 6 Reasons Why Green Tea Is Healthier Than Coffee

 Green tea has many advantages over coffee.
 A switch to green tea is therefore worthwhile for many reasons, one of which is the weight loss benefits that the tea-based product Tea Burn promises to offer.
-Check it out if you are intrigued by what are customers saying? real results!

 Green tea has been used as a remedy in its Far Eastern homeland for about 5,000 years – tea did not reach Europe until 1610.
 Although there are far more coffee drinkers than tea connoisseurs in Europe today, green tea is becoming increasingly popular due to its remarkable health effect and special taste experience.